-scrimmage of the spring Saturday afternoon in the Stadium, marking the midpoint of training season.
+scrimmage of the spring Saturday after- zone. noon in the Stadium, marking the midpoint of training season.
 The first team offense and defense dominated the action, for the most part.
 They won going away 29-0, before approximately 1,000 fans (mostly students).